cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

-When developing notebooks or dashboards, the analyst often has to choose how much data manipulation should be done in Python, and how much should be done in using SQL and dbt.
+When developing notebooks or dashboards, the analyst often has to choose how much data manipulation should be done in Python, and how much should be done using SQL and dbt.
 In general, we prefer to transform data and build data models using dbt, rather than doing it within notebooks or dashboards.
 This is for a few reasons: